-No one wants to have the end of life discussion with their parents, but it’s key to know how to honor their last wishes and manage their estate.
-Blogger Zina Kumok shows how to get this all-important conversation started.
+No one wants to have the end of life discussion with their parents, but it’s key to honoring their last wishes and understand their estate planning needs.

 Part of becoming a Grownup is realizing that your parents are not going to be with you forever.
 Emotionally dealing with this fact is difficult in itself, and unfortunately for some, that truth has to be faced sooner rather than later.